sudomesh/exitnode/README.md

 ## Testing Routing with Babeld Through Tunnel Digger

-This assumes that you have an active and functioning tunnel on interface l2tp0 with ip 100.65.26.1 .
+This assumes that you have an active and functioning tunnel on interface l2tp0 with ip 100.65.26.1 (see previous test).

 Now that we have a functioning tunnel, we can test babeld routing as follows: